qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 ### Run on test set and compare to naive baseline

 It seems that no matter what we add, the overall loss does not decrease much further (we at least avoided overfitting though!).
-Let's again plot the results on the test set:
+Let us again plot the results on the test set:
 ~~~
 y_test_predicted = model.predict(X_test)
 plot_predictions(y_test_predicted, y_test, title='Predictions on the test set')